bericyb/exarlab-website/content/blog/watercooledlight.md

 Consumer grade flashlights have always been quite lackluster in terms of brightness.
 So 2 summers ago I made my own high powered flashlight.
 Most flashlights boast a runtime of tens or 100s of hours, but I was fine with just a few minutes.
 Brightness was my main goal.

-My flashlight needed to be reasonably portable.
+My flashlight needed to be just reasonably portable.
 I decided that being able to carry it with just one hand was a requirement.

 Everything needed to cost under $150 or it just wouldn't make sense.

 After finding [this](https://www.amazon.com/gp/product/B00CZ75TWA/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) LED on amazon for only $10 I thought I'd go for it.